Dynamic Types - TypeBuilder

-Sometimes you have a output schemas that change at runtime — for example if you have a list of Categories that you need to classify that come from a database, or your schema is user-provided.
+Sometimes you have output schemas that change at runtime — for example if you have a list of Categories that you need to classify that come from a database, or your schema is user-provided.

-1. Add @@dynamic to the class or enum definition to mark it as dynamic
+1. Add @@dynamic to the class or enum definition to mark it as dynamic in BAML.

 baml